Eranachandran/Bash-Script-for-OpenStack-Swift-Installation/README.md

 Date : 05-08-2019

-Description: This bash script will install the Stein version of OpenStack with the keystone,glance,Swift and Horizon Services
+Description: This bash script will install the Stein version of OpenStack with the keystone,Swift and Horizon Services

 Script type - Ubuntu Shell Script